UNIT-Electronics-MX/unit_devlab_py32f003l24d6tr_development_board/README.md

 ## 🧪 Use Cases

+- Device Prototyping
+- Embedded Systems Education
+- Networked  Alambric Devices
--
+- Wearable Technology Development

 ## 🚀 Getting Started

 1. **Connect** the board via USB-C to your computer.
 2. **Install** the appropriate board package for:
-   - Arduino IDE
-   - PlatformIO
-   - ESP-IDF / Pico SDK
+   - Rust (e.g., `cargo install cargo-embed`)

 3. **Flash** a sample project or use one from `/software/examples`

 4. **Power** via USB or external battery (if supported)